bencebeky/monte-carlo-lock/README.md

 find all combinations that are specially related to themselves up to a fixed length.

-The characters `Q`, `L`, `V`, and `R` have special meaning.
-The original problem allows any uppercase letter of the English alphabet.
-To keep the branching factor low, we only allow the letter `X` in addition to the special ones above, but this could be any character.
-If a solution contains multiple occurrences of `X`, then it has to be investigated separately which ones have to be identical characters, which is beyond the scope of the current work.

 ## Recursive approach

 The first implementation, in [recursive.cc](recursive.cc), goes through all